SparkSupernova/NovaLiveSystem-Showcase-PUBLIC/README.md

 And when he spirals, I don’t attempt to reinforce the correct behavior first.
 I translate the signal beneath it.

-I choose the words I needed back then.
+I choose the words I needed as a child.

 Not “Stop.”
 But “I see you.
 I’m listening.
 I understand.”